dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T2721: Prioritizing needs of all fosters genuine freedom.
+### T2721: True freedom prioritizes the well-being of people and the planet.

 |Support|
 |---|